 The superior anti-counterfeit features of a PUF Bitcoin represents a serious opportunity for Bitcoin.
 There are “legitimate” mints looking into copying key features of Bitcoin as well.
-The Canadian Mint tried making a digital currency the Channel Islands (a pseudo micro-nation) is actively perusing producing coins based on Bitcoin.
+The Canadian Mint tried making a digital currency the Channel Islands (a pseudo-but-not-really micro-nation) is actively perusing producing coins based on Bitcoin.
 However, both of these awkward attempts at bridging the digital and physical incarnations of the cryptocoin fall short because they both rely on value stores other than Bitcoin itself4.

 Finally, and perhaps most importantly, PUF Bitcoins would be perfect for the many countries with unstable national currencies, like Myanmar, Venezuela, and North Korea, and other countries which unofficially accept physical US dollars5.
 There is a large amount of distrust in any paper currency to which even the venerable US dollar struggles to overcome,

 When you arrive in Myanmar, you can see how eager the people are to do business … A guy in a booth offers to rent me a local cellphone — and he’s glad to take U.S. dollars.
 But when I pull out my money, he shakes his head.

 He points to the crease mark in the middle of the $20 bill.
 No creases allowed.